 Yes indeed, those were the days— when kin were close, foods were wholesome, and treasured photos were kept in shoe boxes versus sim cards for all to hold and share.
 I could go on and on reliving many a precious moment, like the hours spent cuddling baby chicks in the barn, or of riding atop Cain and Abel, a pair of powerful Belgians Uncle Frank harnessed to the hay wagon, and especially of standing in awe of Normandie, a gigantic bull moose Grandfather Pépé had raised from an orphaned calf into pulling timber from the nearby wood.

-Yes, those sure were the days, and may God bless them all.
+Oui, mes précieux famille, those sure were the days and may God bless you all.